Home | Community | FAQ | Issues | Twitter | Edit documents

 • For web and file uploads, if the “obm_geometry “ column type is used for coordinate capture, clicking on the map marker icon in a pop-up window will display a drop-down menu with “geometry from list “, in which you can select the required spatial shape by name, for which the application will load the WKT coordinate into the corresponding geometry field of the upload form.

-• The spatial shapes available for upload will also be downloaded by the mobile app and will be semi-transparently drawn on the map in the upload forms, labeled with their names.
+• The spatial shapes available for upload will also be downloaded by the mobile app and will be semi-transparently drawn on the map in the upload forms, labelled with their names.

 No parameters